 where $\Phi^{A}$ being the the pseudo-scalar Higgs boson. $C_G$ and $C_J$ are Wilson coefficients that results after integrating the heavy top quark loop.
 In other words, they carry the heavy quark mass dependencies.
 The Wilson coefficients are computed \cite{Chetyrkin:1998mw} by considering the vertex diagrams where the pseudo-scalar Higgs couples to the gluons or light quarks via top quark loops.
 While $C_G$ does not receive any QCD corrections beyond one loop, owing to Adler-Bardeen theorem \cite{Adler:1969er}, $C_J$ starts at second order in QCD perturbation theory.
 The Feynman diagrams for $A$ decay to 3 partons at leading order (LO) are given in Fig. \ref{fig:-pscalar}.

 Denoting the strong coupling constant by $a_s = \frac{g_s^2}{16 \pi^2}$, the expression for $C_G$ and $C_J$ are as follows \cite{Chetyrkin:1998mw}:

-In the above equation, $\beta$ is the ratio of the vacuum expectation values of the two Higgs fields in the MSSM, $m_t$ is the top quark mass, $C_F$ is the SU(N) color and $G_F$ is the Fermi constant.
+It is to be noted that there are different types of 2HDM models in the literature, see for example \cite{Djouadi:2005gj,Branco:2011iw,Egana-Ugrinovic:2019dqu} for details.
+The interaction described in Eq. \ref{eq:const} here corresponds to those 2HDM that respect $Z_2$ symmetry and hence the quantity $\cot\beta$ is well defined.
+Consequently, our results are equally applicable in all such models.
+The quantity $\cot\beta$ in Eq. \ref{eq:const} is the ratio of the vacuum expectation values of the two Higgs fields in the MSSM.
+Here, $m_t$ is the top quark mass, $C_F$ is the SU(N) color and $G_F$ is the Fermi constant.

 The operators, $O_{G}(x)$ and $O_{J}(x)$ in Eq. \ref{eq:efflag} are defined in terms of the Standard Model fermionic and gluonic fields as follows: